blackwright/tracebook/README.md

 ### Mailer

-- New users are automatically greeted with a welcome email.
+- Newly signed-up users are automatically greeted with a welcome email.